dtoanng/taipeitour-kotlin-mvvm-livedata-retrofit-coroutines-databinding-project/README.md

 # Taipei TouristAttractions App ✔️

-#### A simple News App 📱 built to demonstrate the use of modern android architecture component with MVVM Architecture 🏗
+#### A simple TouristAttractions App 📱 built to demonstrate the use of modern android architecture component with MVVM Architecture 🏗

-The App is using the [News Api] to getting attractions.
+The App is using the [travel.taipei/open-api] to getting attractions.

 ### Build With 🏗️
 - [Kotlin] - Programming language for Android